 What Time of Day You Should Exercise for Better Sleep (2:38)

 You stare up into the darkness, blinking in time with ticks of your wall clock, but no matter how much you try and convince yourself to sleep, you just can’t seem to drift off.
 Restless and inconsistent sleep can make you less productive during the day, lead you to make poor food choices, and even cause you to zone out during your 3 p.m. meeting.
 If you have problems falling and staying asleep, there might be an easy solution you haven’t tried yet – exercise.
-Exercising for insomnia makes a lot of sense when you think about it; if you’re exerting your body in healthy ways during the day, your body will naturally crave more sleep when nighttime rolls around.
+Exercising to treat insomnia makes a lot of sense when you think about it; if you’re exerting your body in healthy ways during the day, your body will naturally crave more sleep when nighttime rolls around.

 When your day is packed, exercise might seem like the last thing you want to try and squeeze into your busy schedule, but if exhaustion is making it harder to get things done throughout the day, it might be worth finding the time to work out for the sake of good sleep.
 These workouts can not only help you catch some zzz’s but can also improve your overall health.
 No matter what your skill level or fitness goals, there are sleep exercises for everyone.
 Try out these simple exercises today to improve your quality of sleep.